News / Analysis

 Adding to the vibe, March unemployment came in this morning at 3.9% – a 1-tick drop, with average earnings excluding bonuses down to 2.7% – a tenth percent better than expected.

-Meanwhile, voices are getting louder in the Bank of England to adopt negative interest rates, now that Mark Carney can no longer prevent this.
+Meanwhile, voices are getting louder in the Bank of England to adopt negative The cost of accessing money not owned. rates, now that Mark Carney can no longer prevent this.
 European indices soared yesterday led by the DAX’s 5.67% rise.

 A host of Fed officials took to the waves yesterday, Chairman Powell telling the Senate that the central bank intends to keep interest levels low.